Salas-e Babajani County: Administrative divisions

+Salas-e Babajani County's population history and administrative structure over three consecutive censuses are shown in the following table.

 Notable people

 Khana Qubadi (1700–1759), who lived in Derne the capital of Derteng and Bajelan dynasties located in modern day Salas-e Babajani County, translated Quran first time in history to the Kurdish language.
 Unfortunately, his translation book had been burned by extremists, accordingly he had to be fugitive to the Baban dynasty capital in Shahrizor.
 Vali Dewane is another poet who lived in Derne.
 The biography of Vali Dewane has been cames in love like Majnun, even more than him.

 Kasra Nouri, a lawyer and Gonabadi dervish imprisoned in Tehran's Revolutionary Court, has been sentenced to two years in exile for Salas-e Babajani.